FederatedAI/KubeFATE/docker-deploy/README.md

 The script copies tar files (e.g. `confs-<party-id>.tar` or `serving-<party-id>.tar`) to corresponding target hosts.
 It then launches a FATE cluster on each host using `docker-compose` commands.

+By Default, the script will start the training and serving cluster simultaneously.
+If you need to start them separately, add the `--training` or `--serving` to the `docker_deploy.sh` as follows.

-To deploy all parties training cluster, use the below command:
+(Optional) To deploy all parties training cluster, use the below command:
 ```bash
 $ bash docker_deploy.sh all --training
 ```

-To deploy all parties serving cluster, use the below command:
+(Optional) To deploy all parties serving cluster, use the below command:
 ```bash
 $ bash docker_deploy.sh all --serving
 ```

-To deploy FATE to a single target host, use the below command with the party's id (10000 in the below example):
+(Optional) To deploy FATE to a single target host, use the below command with the party's id (10000 in the below example):
 ```bash
 $ bash docker_deploy.sh 10000
 ```